 ISBM-David T. Wilson-Sheth Foundation Award

-Nominations are due no later than March 31, 2018 for the ISBM-David T. Wilson-Sheth Foundation Award for Long Term Impact in B2B Marketing.
-This award is made biennially to a paper published in a refereed journal that has made a significant long run impact on the theory and practice of B2B Marketing.
+Nominations are due no later than March 31, 2016 for the Inaugural ISBM-David T. Wilson-Sheth Foundation Award for Long Term Impact in B2B Marketing.
+This new award is made biennially to a paper published in a refereed journal that has made a significant long run impact on the theory and practice of B2B Marketing.

 The award is named in honor of the late Penn State Professor David T. Wilson, a leading B2B scholar and founding Managing Director of the ISBM (Institute for the Study of Business Markets).

-The winner will receive a cash award of $2000 along with a plaque of recognition and will be honored at a special session of the ISBM Academic Conference at the Sloan School, MIT, 8-9 August 2018.
+The winner will receive a cash award of $2000 along with a plaque of recognition and will be honored at a special session of the ISBM Academic Conference at Emory University 3-4 August 2016.